 - Severability clause: This ensures that if one part of a contract is ruled unenforceable — such as an overly broad noncompete — the rest of the agreement still stands.

-Terms related to general laws affecting businesses
+Terms related to general business laws

 Business operations are shaped by thousands of federal, state and local rules.
 Knowing the major legal concepts can help you stay compliant and avoid expensive setbacks.